embeddedinn/embeddedinn.github.io/_posts/2016-10-08-Building-a-custom-IoT-dashboard.md

 http://<server ip>/api/mdtweet/for/<thingID>?key1=value1&key2=value2
 ```

-This will trigger a MQTT message on the thingID topic with with a json payload which has the key and values that are in the URI query string.
+This will trigger a MQTT message on the thingID topic with a json payload which has the key and values that are in the URI query string.
 This will also return a json with the values sent in the message along with some timestamp and serializing information for tracking and debugging.

 The "send" API was implemented as a C code with no dependency on external libraries .
 So, to compile and install it, just issue the following command:

 ```bash
 gcc sendMessage.c -o <cgi api path>/for
 ```
-This will compile and "install" the send API with the name `for` in the CGI directory.
+This will compile and "install" the send API with the name `for` in the CGI API directory.

 ### CGI configurations

- For the APIs to function as intended, the CGI framework of Apache had to be tweaked
+ For the APIs to function as intended, the CGI framework of Apache had to be configured

 Following configuration had to be done in `/etc/conf-available/serve-cgi-bin.conf` and `./conf-enabled/serve-cgi-bin.conf` to enable CGI scripts to execute from `/var/www/api` folder.